Manage blacklisted contacts

 Unsubscribed

-If a contact is no longer interested in receiving your campaigns, he will have the option to unsubscribe from them.
-Contacts who unsubscribe will, by default, be added to the blacklist.
-You can change this in the general settings in your account, but we do recommend adding them to the central blacklist after unsubscribing, to be fully GDPR-proof.
+If a contact is no longer interested in receiving your campaigns, they will have the option to unsubscribe.
+Contacts who unsubscribe from all communication will be added to your blacklist.

-Attention Contacts with this reason can be removed from your blacklist, if you've collected their consent outside of Flexmail.
+Contacts with reason unsubscribed can be removed from your blacklist, if you've collected their consent outside of Flexmail.

 Spam